yyj312/kiwi-drought-det/README.md

 # kiwi-drought-det
-This is a app for detecting drought situation of kiwifruit
+This is an app for detecting drought situation of kiwifruit